|

 that were first recited by a Rishi

-who had overheard a conversation between the great Lord Shiva
+who had overheard a conversation between Lord Shiva

 which Lord Shiva then does